Citric Acid Market Size and Share

 Recent Industry Developments

-• March 2024: Jungbunzlauer has started up Austria’s largest photovoltaic power station, a 56 MWp installation of over 84,000 modules on 40 hectares, generating more than 60 GWh of renewable electricity annually, enough to power about 16,000 households, and feeding directly into its production site’s private grid to minimize losses and save around 15,000 metric tons of CO₂ per year.
+• March 2024: Jungbunzlauer started up Austria's largest photovoltaic power station, a 56 MWp installation generating more than 60 GWh of renewable electricity annually and feeding directly into its production site's private grid.
+The project reduces exposure to external energy-price volatility and supports lower-carbon manufacturing credentials for citric acid and related ingredients.
+This type of on-site renewable integration aligns with customer audits and sustainability-driven supplier qualification in food and pharmaceutical value chains.

 Table of Contents for Citric Acid Industry Report